 Tring and the Rothschild family

-At the start of the twentieth century Tring was a confident and prosperous place, but as elsewhere the whole way of life was abruptly changed by the Great War of 1914-18, in which large numbers of Tring men lost their lives, and the death of Lord Rothschild in 1915 marked the end of a glorious era.
+At the start of the 20th century Tring was a confident and prosperous place but, as elsewhere, the whole way of life was abruptly changed by the Great War of 1914-18, in which large numbers of Tring men lost their lives, and the death of Lord Rothschild in 1915 marked the end of a glorious era.
 The younger son Charles inherited the estate but his early death was to lead to its sale, with the Mansion becoming a school.